Feelings. Yuck. Murky things that make us feel really uncomfortable.

-Overeating and carrying a lot of excess weight make you really unhappy and get in the way of you living your life to the full.
-Therefore, bingeing doesn’t do the job you think it does – it doesn’t ease your distress, it contributes to it.
+Overeating and carrying a lot of excess weight as a result make you really unhappy and get in the way of you living your life to the full.
+Therefore, binge eating doesn’t do the job you think it does – it doesn’t ease your distress, it contributes to it.

 In time, you may find that, instead of resenting them like an uninvited house guest, you’re able to welcome them like a good friend.

 ©️ Julie de Rohan 2017.

 Here are some thoughts about how to get in touch with your feelings.

 2 thoughts on “Why Should We Make Friends with Our Feelings?”

 I love this post.
 I have worked really hard in the past couple of years to come to terms with uncomfortable feelings, and to learn to “sit with them” and be okay with negative feelings.
 I realize that there was a lot of childhood conditioning going on, and food was a way that we dealt with discomfort in my family.
 I am grateful these habits can be unlearned though, and while it can seem hard at first, once you acquire this new skill, it is life-changing.
 Thanks for including the list of feeling words too.
 Very helpful.